dnck/dnck.github.io/_posts/2019-04-04-timing-attacks.md

       return False # passwords do not match return True # passwords match
 ```
 The problem with the code above is explained in the blog.
 If you can't think of a reason not to use that code, then I encourage you to read it in full.
-But, if you get already that the code finishes in varying amounts of time for non-matches, and that this fact can be used to guess the match, then you can go on to look at the the alternative method,
+But, if you get already that the code finishes in varying amounts of time for non-matches, and that this fact can be used to guess the match, then you can go on to look at the alternative method,
 ```
 def is_equal(a, b):
     if len(a) != len(b):